tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 To "sing" the whole song, you would call `song/0`.
 In turn, `song/0` calls out to `verses/2`, which calls and `join/2`s  `verse/1`s together.

-In addition to the public API, we have helper functions, `beverage/1` and `do_something/1`
+In addition to the public functions, we have helper functions, `beverage/1` and `do_something/1`

 With `beverage/1`, I tried to be clever and replace "bottles of beer" with "elixirs of joy."